 Contributions can be made to your SSAS by your employer as well as by you personally.
 Please note that you will not receive tax relief on personal contributions after your 75th Birthday.
-If you have registered for protection against the lifetime allowance, you cannot make or receive contributions otherwise you will lose this protection.

 Employer contributions

 Contributions can be paid into the SSAS for the principal employer and any participating employer to provide benefits for their employees and directors.
 Whilst this is not a legal requirement under the Scheme rules, we do recommend a contribution rate.